datopian/ckan-cloud-operator/docs/IMPORT-DEIS.md

 ```

-### Deploy the Minio client container
+##### Deploy the Minio client container

-This is a single pod which multiple users can use in parallel
+Most likely this step can be skipped as the same pod can be used by multiple users and was already deployed.

 Using Rancher, deploy a minio client container: